+Essentiality is supported by several knockout animals as follows.
-MIE and later events: CnA-knockout (KO) mice

-The CN molecule consists of two regions, CnA and CnB, of which CnA exhibits phosphatase activity.
+Stage Essentiality Evidence Supported by literatures MIE and later CnA-KO mice Strong The CN molecule consists of two regions, CnA and CnB, of which CnA exhibits phosphatase activity.
 In CnA-KO mice, T-cell proliferation in response to ovalbumin stimulation is lower than that for wild-type mice and is not complemented by normal antibody producing cells.
-In addition, when stimulated with ovalbumin, CnA-KO mice produce less IFN- $\gamma$ , IL-2, and IL-4 than wild-type mice.
-However, primary antibody response in CnA-KO mice is normal in response to TNP-ovalbumin, which means that CnA deficiency affects only on T cell-dependent antibody response (TDAR).

-Stressor: FKBP12-KO mice

-FK506 induces suppression of immune responses; however, there is no evidence of a relationship between FKBP12 knockout and the immune system in the FKBP12-KO mouse model.
-Steric structure of FKBP12/FK506 complex is the key factor for inhibition of CN phosphatase activity, but not for the enzymatic activities of FKBP12.

-KE1 and later events: NFAT-KO mice

-The following phenotypes are observed in NFAT-KO mice: moderate hyperproliferation with splenomegaly, moderately enhanced B- and T-cell responses, with bias towards Th2-cell response, decreased IFN- $\gamma$ production in response to T-cell receptor (TCR) ligation, reduced proliferative responses by T cells, impaired repopulation of the thymus and lymphoid organs, impaired Th2-cell responses and IL-4 production, grossly impaired T-cell effector functions, profound defects in cytokine production and cytolytic activity, B-cell hyperactivity, impaired development of CD4 and CD8 single-positive cells, increased apoptosis of double-positive thymocytes, and mild hyperactivation of peripheral T cells.
+In addition, when stimulated with ovalbumin, CnA-KO mice produce less IFN- γ , IL-2, and IL-4 than wild-type mice.
+However, primary antibody response in CnA-KO mice is normal in response to TNP-ovalbumin, which means that CnA deficiency affects only T cell-dependent antibody response (TDAR) (Zhang et al. 1996).
+KE1 and later NFAT-KO mice Strong The following phenotypes are observed in NFAT-KO mice: moderate hyperproliferation with splenomegaly, moderately enhanced B- and T-cell responses, with bias towards Th2-cell response, decreased IFN- γ production in response to T-cell receptor (TCR) ligation, reduced proliferative responses by T cells, impaired repopulation of the thymus and lymphoid organs, impaired Th2-cell responses and IL-4 production, grossly impaired T-cell effector functions, profound defects in cytokine production and cytolytic activity, B-cell hyperactivity, impaired development of CD4 and CD8 single-positive cells, increased apoptosis of double-positive thymocytes, and mild hyperactivation of peripheral T cells.
 Therefore, the study of NFAT-KO mice shows that NFAT is involved in a wide range of immune responses, and some of these phenomenon are known to be regulated by CN.
-Suppression of T-cell-derived cytokines is noted both in CnA-knockout and NFAT-knockout mice, which indicates that the production of T-cell derived cytokines such as IL-2 and IL-4 is regulated by the CN-NFAT system.
+Suppression of T-cell-derived cytokines is noted both in CnA-knockout and NFAT-knockout mice, which indicates that the production of T-cell derived cytokines such as IL-2 and IL-4 is regulated by the CN-NFAT system (Macian, 2005).
+Stressor FKBP12-KO mice Moderate FK506 induces suppression of immune responses; however, there is no literature showing a relationship of a relationship between FKBP12 knockout and the immune system in the FKBP12-KO mouse model.
+Steric structure of FKBP12/FK506 complex is considered the key factor for inhibition of CN phosphatase activity, but not for the enzymatic activities of FKBP12.